tencentyun/intlcloud-documents/product/存储/对象存储 4.0/API文档/API 文档(6.28)/Bucket接口/List Bucket Inventory Configurations_intl.md

 ## Feature Description

-List Bucket Inventory Configurations is used to request that all inventory tasks in a bucket be returned.
+List Bucket Inventory Configurations requests all inventory tasks in a bucket.
 Up to 1,000 inventory tasks can be configured in one bucket.

-This request supports list pagination, i.e., returning up to 100 inventory tasks per page at a time.
-Check the value of the IsTruncated node in the request.
-If IsTruncated is false, all inventory tasks in the bucket have been listed.
-If IsTruncated is true and there is a parameter value in the NextContinuationToken node, you can pass this value to the continuation-token node to get the inventory task information of the next page.
+The list of results is listed in pages, i.e., up to 100 inventory tasks can be shown on one page at a time.
+Please check the value of the IsTruncated node in the request is correct: If IsTruncated is false, all inventory tasks in the bucket have been listed.
+If IsTruncated is true and the NextContinuationToken node has assigned with a value, you can pass that value to the continuation-token node to get the results on the next page.
 For more information of the inventory feature, see [Inventory Feature Overview](https://intl.cloud.tencent.com/document/product/436/30622).

->  When calling this request, make sure that you have sufficient permission to manipulate the bucket's inventory tasks, which is granted to the bucket owner by default.
-If you do not have it, apply for it from the bucket owner first.
+>  Make sure that you have sufficient permission to access the bucket's inventory tasks you requested.
+By default, the bucket owners are granted the access permissions.
+If you do not have the permission, apply for it from the bucket owner first.

 ## Request